ColoredCow/laravel-mobile-api/README.md

 ## Auth Middleware

-If you wants to set the auth user for every authenticated route then add RestApiMiddleware in your project and apply in on routes.
+If you want to set the auth user for every authenticated route then add RestApiMiddleware in your project and apply in on routes.

 ```
 In kernel.php